Because sporting events offer a greater opportunity to cut on waste and increase sustainability awareness

 But instead of energy boosters, candy bars, and gel sachets that come in individually wrapped plastic, how about options like bananas, hard-boiled eggs or bread instead?
 Sandwiches can be wrapped in paper bags or tissue instead of plastic.

 In some biking events I’ve attended, they serve local kakanin like suman and puto you can dunk in peanut butter at rest stops.
-Sports events can encourage vendors to sell locally made food products along the race route or after the race.
+Sports events can encourage vendors to sell local food products along the race route or after the race.

 4. Go green for utensils or ditch them altogether

-I attended a kayaking event once where the catering service for the post-race lunch made use of bamboo utensils instead of plastic spoons and forks and wooden plates lined with leaves instead of paper or plastic plates.
+I attended a kayaking event once where the catering service for the post-race lunch used bamboo utensils instead of plastic spoons and forks and wooden plates lined with leaves instead of paper or plastic plates.

 For longer sports events that require full meals, organizers can encourage participants to bring their own mess kit or reusable food containers.
 Rice meals can be served binalot-style in leaves instead of non-biodegradable styrofoam packs.
 For smaller sports events, boodle fights are a way to do away with utensils altogether.